 At LAVC, Richard Kahn is an Apple Award winner and has been nominated for a district-wide award for Excellence in Workforce Development, in the category of Innovative Integration of Academic and Technical Skills.
 His recent textbook Fundamentals of Music, a Modern Approach offers streamlined training in traditional, commercial and jazz basics.
 Published by educational publishing giant Kendall-Hunt, the text is primarily designed as a renewable workbook for college-level courses in music and seamlessly bridges the gap between traditional classical pedagogy with the language and techniques of modern popular music.
 It offers visual learning tools, flash cards, group activities, games, and includes a lengthy glossary.

 Richard Kahn has written, submitted and received many grants through the VTEA committee for Career Education and Technology.
 He conceived, funded and implemented the new Interactive Media Lab, in which he teaches Finale, ProTools, Logic, Garageband, iMovie and iPhoto.
-He regularly performs in the LAVC Recital Series, as a solo pianist, with bass and drums, and with his jazz trio.
+He regularly performs in the LAVC Recital Series, as a solo pianist and with his jazz trio.
 He has chaired many committees, including the Commercial Music Advisory Board, the CTE Student Learning Outcomes Assessment Committee, several faculty evaluation committees, and has served on the large and small Building User Groups and the Media Arts Architectural Committee.
 He has represented LAVC as a panelist and presenter at the annual meeting of the Music Association of California Community Colleges, at which he has lectured on The Design, Implementation and Sustenance of Successful Commercial Music Curricula and, most recently, How to Teach Music As a Business.

-While at CSULA, Richard Kahn completed his Masters of Arts in Jazz Studies and Arranging, having transferred from North Texas State University.
+While at CSULA, Richard Kahn completed his Masters of Arts in Jazz Studies and Arranging, having transferred from North Texas.
 His Master’s Recital was formatted as a “Lecture Recital” during which he lectured and then performed several solo piano pieces in the style of the original composer.
 He then lectured on the integration of modern studio technology and its place in the music industry.
 He also performed two original jazz pieces, using an 88 key keyboard controller, synchronized to tape and Atari computer.
 At CSULA, Richard Kahn also taught classes in Jazz Piano, Electronic Music, Recording Arts, Fundamentals of Music, the Creative Experience and directed the small jazz ensemble.
 Along with jazz vocalist and director Pat Bass, he served as co-director and pianist for the Jazz Vocal Ensemble.
 He served on the faculty of the California State University at Los Angeles from 1992 to 2000.
 While at CSULA, he collaborated with faculty from Art, Theater and Dance to create a text for the interdisciplinary course “The Creative Experience.”
 Along with Director of Jazz Studies Jeff Benedict and Department Chair David Caffey, he assisted in the creation of the nation’s first Master’s Degree in Commercial Music.

 At Washburn University, Richard Kahn received his Bachelor of Arts in Music, as well as numerous scholarships as a classical piano performance major.
 He performed in state and regional competitions and in Honors recitals, and accompanied dozens of soloists.
 His final recital at Washburn consisted of pieces by Aram Khatchaturian (Concerto in Db), Maurice Ravel (Le Tombeau de Couperin), Samuel Barber (Sonata for Piano) and Paul Hindemith (Sonata for Flute and Piano).
 In addition, he ranked third in a university-wide academic competition and was offered a full scholarship to the Washburn University School of Business.
 Locally, he was the house pianist for Governor John Carlin and bandleader for the Topeka Country Club, Theodore’s Supper Club, the Benz Bar and Grill, the Loft and the Karl Menninger Foundation.